eriks22/ENEL525-Final-Project/README.md

 # Introduction

 ### The COVID-19 pandemic has defined an unprecedented set of problems for researchers and scientists to solve.
-In this array of problems, the task of testing and correctly identifying positive and negative cases of COVID-19 has been of utmost
+In this array of problems, the task of testing and correctly identifying positive and negative cases of COVID-19 has been of utmost importance.

-### importance.

-### This project aims to use the available technologies and techniques of machine

-### learning to develop a network that can identify positive COVID-19 cases.
-This is done

-### using a publicly-available dataset containing various measures of blood markers, ages,

-### and SARS-CoV-2 test results of different patients.
-A summary of the information

-### provided and the data given is has been presented in follows in Table 1.
+### This project aims to use the available technologies and techniques of machine learning to develop a network that can identify positive COVID-19 cases.
+This is done using a publicly-available dataset containing various measures of blood markers, ages, and SARS-CoV-2 test results of different patients.
+A summary of the information provided and the data given is has been presented in follows in Table 1.

-### Table 1: Blood Count Information Input Data
+## Table 1: Blood Count Information Input Data

-### The task at hand is to design, configure, train, and test a machine learning

-### architecture that can accurately and reliably predict positive COVID-19 cases using the

-### blood count information as input data.

 ```
 Column Description Data type